brianhouse/open_circuits/README.md

 #### Monday 9/8
 <!-- confirm everyone is signed up for a presentation -->
 - Workshop: [breadboards](guide/breadboards.md) and [sensors](guide/sensors.md)
+- Exercise: plot the response of several different sensors

 #### Wednesday 9/10
 - Breadboards and sensors continued